jbx-protocol/juice-docs-v1/protocol/readme.md

 Progress:

-All contracts are fully documented with the exception of `JBController` `JBETHPaymentTerminal` and `JBETHPaymentTerminalStore`.
-These are WIP and will be wrapped up in the coming week.
-There will also be several more deep dive tutorials written about how you can use `IJBFundingCycleDataSource` , `IJBPayDelegate`, `IJBRedemptionDelegate` and `IJBFundingCycleBallot `to pull off creative custom treasury strategies, and posts explaining how to forward funds from your own smart contracts into Juicebox projects.
+All contracts are fully documented.
+In the coming week there will be several more deep dive tutorials written about how you can use `IJBFundingCycleDataSource` , `IJBPayDelegate`, `IJBRedemptionDelegate` and `IJBFundingCycleBallot `to pull off creative custom treasury strategies, and posts explaining how to forward funds from your own smart contracts into Juicebox projects.